hucker/ten8t/README.md

 ## `uv` run Example

 It wouldn't be an example unless we showed you that you can run this with `uv` without knowing anything beyond installing `uv` on your machine by taking advantage of support for [PEP 723](https://peps.python.org/pep-0723/).
+Note the use of the `cwd_here` function.
+This is a utility function in `ten8t` that makes the current working directly the current file.
+This is very useful for examples that are included with the baseline installation.
+This allows you to type

+`python lib/site-ackages/ten8t/uv_ten8t/uv_ten8t.py`

+And not worry about what folder you ran from.

 <!--file ../src/ten8t/uv_ten8t/uv_ten8t.py-->
 ```python